EUROPEAN BLUES CHALLENGE (EBC) GUIDELINES AND REGULATIONS

 - A stand for the selling of EBU and band merchandise will be set up at the venue.

-- A team of minimum four volunteers shall be provided by the EBC host to support the sales process.
+- A team of minimum four volunteers shall be provided by the EBC organizers to support the sales process.

-- The EBC host will arrange for a table next to the merchandise sales stand to allow for musicians to sign autographs.
+- The organizer of the EBC event will arrange for a table next to the merchandise sales stand to allow for musicians to sign autographs.

 - Dispute Resolution